jmelcr/jmelcr.github.io/_posts_wedup/2021-01-27-ethanol-washes-memory.md

 - Yeasts are living organisms maintaining their homeostasis including those rigid membrane structures.
-- Ethanol has the capacity to destabilize such structures and dissolve them into the "regular" fluid phases.
+- Ethanol has the capacity to destabilize such structures and dissolve them into the "regular" fluid phases, not to mention the apparent "softening" effect.
 (dots and colours disappearing from the gel area in the attached gif)

 _Yeast: What happened?
 I do not remember anything.